 Ancient Greek Theatre

-The actors, when they were on stage, were so far away from the audience, so they had costumes and masks to help.
+Most masks were either made from linen or cork.
 Tragic masks carried mournful or pained expressions, while comic masks were smiling or leering.

-The shape of the mask amplified the actor's voice, making his words easier for the audience to hear.
+The masks were shape so the mask amplified the actor's voice, making his words easier for the audience to hear.